 In addition to the legal issues, there are practical problems with the warranty.

-While the warranty itself does not disclose what the company will do to fix a problem with a faucet, in practice the company is evidently of the opinion that it needs do no more than replace the defective parts or, if that fails, the whole faucet.
+While the warranty itself does not disclose what the company will do to fix a problem with a faucet, in practice the company is evidently of the opinion that it needs to do no more than replace the defective parts or, if that fails, the whole faucet.

 But, that's not the law.